Navy SEAL Gives the Top 5 Reasons You Get Kicked Out of Spec Ops Training (or Don’t Reach Any Goals You Have)

 Question: What dive fins and mask do you recommend for training?

 Answer: If you are just getting started I would first swim in the pool without fins and make sure you have the combat swimmer stroke down good.
-I would pick up a pair of IST Rocket Fins as we used something similar in BUDS training.
+I would pick up IST Rocket Fins as we used something similar in BUDS training.

-Start out slow swimming a few laps with fins and then go back to no fins for the rest of the workout.
-Over time build up to where you can easily do 1k to 2k swims with fins in the pool.
+Start slow swimming a few laps with fins and then go back to no fins for the rest of the workout.
+Over time, build up to where you can easily do 1k to 2k swims with fins in the pool.

 Question: Did you use Body Glide Foot Anti Blister Balm in BUDS to protect from chafing?

-Answer: All of the guys smeared Vaseline in the crotch, under arms and feet to help protect from chafing and blisters.
+Answer: All the guys smeared Vaseline in the crotch, underarms, and feet to help protect from chafing and blisters.

 BONUS TIP: YOU DON’T COMBINE ALL OF THESE TIPS INTO A SOLID FRAMEWORK

 Only focusing on each of these tips as something to focus on one at a time means you’re not getting through BUD/S in a balanced way.
 There will be times when one tip is at the forefront of your focus, but it’s important to think of them as a cycle.